U.S. Department of Transportation

 Statistical methodologies are heavily used for all studies performed under the DCMF program, but these methodologies have been borrowed from various statistical fields and have limitations in capability and applicability when used for highway safety research.
 Accordingly, the DCMF program is to advance highway safety evaluations and related research by establishing a sound foundation for the development of highway transportation-specific statistical methodologies in cooperation with the American Statistical Association (ASA) and other statistician communities.

 There are 38 State DOTs that provide technical feedback on safety improvements to the DCMF program and implement new safety improvements to facilitate evaluations.
 These States are members of the Evaluation of Low Cost Safety Improvements Pooled Fund Study.
 The (ELCSI–PFS) functions under the DCMF program.
 The ELCSI–PFS was established by FHWA in 2004 to develop reliable estimates of the safety effectiveness of low-cost safety improvement strategies.
 The initial study included four phases, had 24 State participants, and evaluated 20 safety countermeasures in 5 years.
-Currently, this study with 38 member States has evaluated more than 40 strategies, and under the DCMF program umbrella, will continue its evaluations to 2017.
+Currently, this study has 38 member States and has evaluated more than 40 strategies.
+Under the DCMF program umbrella, the ELCSI–PFS will continue its evaluations through 2017.

 Duration: The DCMF program is a comprehensive, long-term safety research effort.
 It started in November 2012 and will end in December 2017.

-Goal: The goal of this effort is to develop CMFs that meet the criteria for inclusion in the Highway Safety Manual (HSM), and to promote installation of promising safety improvements (low, medium, and high cost) as standard practice and to facilitate developing practical guides for implementation.
+Goal: The goal of this effort is to identify CMF research needs, develop CMFs that meet the criteria for inclusion in the Highway Safety Manual (HSM), and promote installation of promising safety improvements (low, medium, and high cost) as standard practice and to facilitate developing practical guides for implementation.
 This study will also address methodological issues with the development, application, and assessment of the quality of CMFs.